[2023 AR] Zooplankton

 Most freshwater zooplankton are part of only three phyla: amphipods, which include both cladocerans (shown in green) and copepods (shown in orange); rotifers (shown in yellow); and protozoa (shown in blue).
 Cladocerans and copepods are microscopic crustaceans that feed primarily on phytoplankton.
 These organisms can be an important food source for fish and can also exert grazing pressure on phytoplankton populations when present in high enough numbers.
 Rotifers are microscopic animals that feed on detritus and smaller organisms, such as bacteria.
 They can also serve as a food source for larger zooplankton.
 Protozoans are single-celled organisms that feed on other microorganisms, organic matter, and debris.

-The invasive water flea, daphnia lumholtzi, a type of cladoceran, is less palatable to fish due to its spines.
+The invasive water flea, daphnia lumholtzi, a type of cladoceran, is less palatable to fish due to its spines and has been detected in samples 2011.
+These species are less desirable than other large body daphnia which are an important food source for fish.

 Useful Links